NAS QNAP Turbo Station TS-963X RAID Array Formatting: Recovery Steps You Need to Know

 It is important to follow best practices for backups, such as scheduling regular automated backups, verifying the integrity of backups, and periodically testing the restoration process to ensure that the backups are functional and reliable.

-Although NAS Turbo Station TS-963X can be accessed over the network, you still need to take the hard disks out of the storage device and connect them to a Windows computer.
-Only in this case will the software be able to scan them properly.
-Here is what you should do:
+Although the NAS Turbo Station TS-963X can be accessed over the network, you still need to remove its hard disks and connect them directly to a Windows PC.
+Only then can the recovery software properly scan and analyze the drives.
+Follow these steps:

 Go to view